chenghuang-mdsol/PRCat/README.md

 * A Microsoft Azure blob connection string
 * Correct configuration on the appSettings section

-To config it, see the appsettings example below
+To config it, change the appSettings sections in Web.config.template and make a Web.config file in PRCat project.

 ```xml
  <appSettings>